-Some coffee pod machine manufacturers recommend that you only use the coffee pods built for the specific coffee machine in question (for example, Breville pods for Breville coffee pod machines, Nescafe pods for the Nescafe coffee pod machine, etc), however, you might find that other pods work with your machine.
+Some coffee pod machine manufacturers recommend that you only use the coffee pods built for the specific coffee machine in question (for example, Nescafe pods for the Nescafe coffee pod machine, etc), however, you might find that other pods work with your machine.

 It’s best to be cautious about this as you don’t want to ruin your machine simply by using the wrong coffee pod.

-Coffee pods are recyclable, but not in the same way a water bottle is.
-While you can recycle coffee pods, you shouldn’t mix them in with the rest of your recycling, as coffee pods involve a foil lid that can contaminate the rest of the plastic.
-Let’s make it clear – coffee pods can be recycled, but coffee pods cannot go in the recycling bin.
+Coffee pods are recyclable, but not in the same way a plastic water bottle is.
+While you can recycle coffee pods, you shouldn’t mix them in with the rest of your recycling, as coffee pods have a foil lid that can contaminate the rest of the plastic.
+You can find a coffee capsule recycling scheme near you through organisations like Planet Ark.
+When choosing a brand, make sure you choose capsules and pods that can be recycled.

 ^By clicking on a shop online, compare now, buy online, more details, go to site or check latest prices button, you may leave Canstar Blue and be taken to a referral partner to compare.
 Canstar Blue may be paid for this referral.
 You agree that Canstar Blue’s terms and conditions apply to this referral.
 If you click on a brand that is not a referral partner, you will be taken to a brand page on Canstar Blue.